RHS peat policy

 Amplifying the voice of our members and visitors who want to see the end of peat use is important to us.
 One of the ways we will achieve this is via our membership of the Environmental Horticulture Group (EHG) – formerly the Ornamental Horticulture Roundtable Group (OHRG).

-The RHS was a founding member of the OHRG and it puts us in the unique position of being able to bridge the gap between gardeners, growers and government.
-As a charity we have the ability to collaborate and provide the evidence and advice on how we can pull together to end the use of peat.
+The RHS was a founding member of the OHRG, and it puts us in the unique position of being able to bridge the gap between gardeners, growers and government.
+As a charity we have the ability to collaborate and provide the evidence and advice needed on how we can pull together to end the use of peat.

 Our charity is also a member of the All-Party Parliamentary Group for Horticulture and Gardening.
-This gives us a direct line to members of both the House of Commons and House of Lords who share our passion for making Britain a more green and beautiful place through plants.
+This gives us a direct line to members of both the House of Commons and House of Lords who share our passion for making Britain a more greener and beautiful place through plants.

-There is much more to be done and we are committed to supporting and helping as much as we can, where we can.
+There is much more to be done, and we are committed to supporting and helping as much as we can, where we can.

 Useful links